Updated: Dec 14, 2021

 If my memory serves me well, I have spent every Christmas but one since Mom passed away in October 1997 with Trani and his crew in Tulsa.
-That comes out somewhere in the neighborhood of two-thirds of my Christmases.
+That comes out to about a third of all my Christmases.
 How did that happen?

 Trani would be my brother and the crew would be Candace, Dan, Rachel, and Maribel, a recent addition who's with Dan, or he's with her, or something.
 I'll just say Dan's a lucky guy and leave it at that.